symphonycms/members/README.markdown

 *1.1* (in progress)

-- Member: Username and Member: Email uniqueness is now done by `handle`, rather than `value`
+- Member: Username uniqueness is now done by `handle`, rather than `value`
 - Member: Activation and Member: Role UI has been updated to better show a Member's role while they are unactivated
 - Fix sorting and output parameter of the Member: Activation field
 - The Member: Reset Password event now works correctly with the Member: Email field when no Member: Username field is present